VladislavNovak/VladislavNovak/README.md

 ## 🔩 BRIEFLY

-Got good experience in ReactJS courses.
-Made several middle projects.
-I am actively developing and educating myself.
+I have good experience with JS/ReactJS and am currently working on a large project.
+I am also actively learning C++.

 ## ⚙ KEY POINTS